- 6 Minutes to read

 - SAFE Pulls only the assets categorized as "Host" type from Tenable.io.

 To configure Tenable.io, you need the following details:

 - Tenable.io API keys - Refer to Create a user in Tenable.io with scan access

 - Tenable.io Asset Tags specify a filter to pull in only specific assets and their vulnerabilities from Tenable.io.

 3.1.
 Create a user in Tenable.io with scan access

 To connect Tenable.io with SAFE, we must create a new user with a Basic User role assigned with CanView permission for in scope assets plus CanUse permission for any filter Tag that is to be used.

 Create a new user with the following role and permission.
 Refer to Create a User Account for more details.

-- Role as Scan Manager.
+- Role as Basic User.
 This is required to use APIs to get vulnerabilities.

 Follow Create and Add a Permission Configuration to create permission with: